kevinvuong-mim/mimkat-client/README.md

 ```

 3. Set up environment variables:
-   Create a `.env.local` file in the root directory and add your environment variables:
+   Create a `.env` file in the root directory and add your environment variables:

 ```env
 NEXT_PUBLIC_API_URL=your_api_url